 Comparing Michigan to other No-Fault states proves that the cost of No-Fault medical benefits is not to blame for the auto insurance prices that Michigan insurers choose to charge.

 [Editor’s Note: It’s important to note that the analysis that follows is based on information from 2013 (which is the most updated data available to the public) when lawmakers introduced House Bill 4612, a No-Fault reform plan that ultimately proved unsuccessful.]

-With its guarantee of necessary and reasonably priced lifetime No Fault medical benefits, Michigan auto insurance at $1,073 is cheaper by at least $100 per year than auto insurance in other No Fault states where the No Fault medical benefits are drastically lower due to benefit caps.
+With its guarantee of necessary and reasonably priced lifetime No-Fault medical benefits, Michigan auto insurance at $1,073 (according to 2013 rate information) was cheaper by at least $100 per year than auto insurance in other No-Fault states where the No-Fault medical benefits are drastically lower due to benefit caps.

 But that’s not what has happened.

-To the contrary, as discussed above, Michigan auto insurance rates are lower than in previous years.
+To the contrary, as discussed elsewhere in the “Auto Insurance Consumer’s Guide to No-Fault reform,” Michigan auto insurance rates are lower than in previous years.